Rosneft: Sanctions

+New Zealand sanctioned Rosneft.
+On 22 October 2025, the United States imposed sanctions on Rosneft.
+The U.S. also threatened secondary sanctions against foreign financial institutions and companies that continue to do business with Rosneft, which would affect its customers in Turkey, China and India.

 Operations

 Rosneft's daily average crude oil production in 2010 increased by 6.4%, to 2.3 Moilbbl.
 Total crude oil output reached 847.4 Moilbbl of oil and gas condensate.
 Rosneft is also among the largest natural gas producers in Russia, with a total gas production of 12.3 e9m3 in 2010.
 Rosneft is engaged in exploration and production across all key oil and gas regions of Russia: Western Siberia, Southern and Central Russia, Timan-Pechora, Eastern Siberia, the Far East, and the shelf of Russia's Arctic Ocean.
 As of year-end 2010, Rosneft's total proved oil and gas reserves under PRMS classification were 22.8 Goilbbl of oil equivalent, among the highest for a publicly traded petroleum company worldwide.
 Rosneft is also second-to-none in terms of total proved liquid hydrocarbon reserves.

 In 2016, based on geological prospecting, 13 oil fields and 127 new deposits with the reserves totaling 207 million tons of oil equivalent were discovered.
-The replacement of hydrocarbon reserves of industrial categories ABC1 amounted to 354 million TOE or 126% of the production in Russia.
+The replacement of hydrocarbon reserves in industrial categories ABC1 amounted to 354 million TOE or 126% of Russia's production.
 The replacement factor for new reserves has been significantly above 100% for over ten years.

 According to Rosneft, the reserves increment in Western Siberia amounted to 133 million tons of oil and condensate and 87 e9m3 of natural gas.
 37 prospecting and exploration wells tests were completed with a success rate of 89%.
 45 new deposits with the total reserve of 59 million tons of AB1С1 + В2С2 were discovered.
 In Eastern Siberia and the Far East, the total increase in reserves amounted to 21.2 million tons of oil and condensate and 29 e9m3 of gas.
 11 exploration well tests were completed with a success rate of 55%.
 Five new deposits with reserves of 39 million tons of oil equivalent were discovered.
 In 2016, the total incremental 4.8 e9m3 of gas.
 37 well tests were completed with a success rate of 76%.